Mother Juan Aviance: Early life and education

 Aviance was born in 1963 in Charleston, South Carolina and raised in Boston.
 From his school days up to his teenage years, he participated in performing arts activities such as dance and music but chose not to pursue a career in the performing arts because he disliked the repetitiveness of it, especially dance.

-In 1982 he graduated from high school and progressed into business school in order to acquire office skills.
-Mother Juan's background / schooling in business and dance is a key factor in the success of the House of Aviance, a vogue ball house which he would go on to create in 1989.
+In 1982 he graduated from high school and progressed into business school to acquire office skills.Juan's background / schooling in business and dance is a key factor in the success of the House of Aviance, a vogue ball house which he would go on to create in 1989.

 Career

 Outside ballroom culture

-Whilst at business school, Aviance worked for the Boston Public Schools as a clerk and then moved on to "The State of Massachusetts Disability" doing the same role.
+While at business school, Aviance worked for the Boston Public Schools as a clerk and then moved on to "The State of Massachusetts Disability" doing the same role.

 In 1987, Aviance moved from Boston to Washington, DC and landed a job with an environmental lobbyist doing paralegal work and setting up press conferences with senators on Capitol Hill.